How They Came to Be

 1.Student voice taken seriously

 Student voice has been at the center of Crosstown’s model from the beginning and will remain part of its evolution.
-The design team was inspired by listening to the thoughts, feelings, and ideas of over 200 Memphis young people who explained that they felt undervalued and unheard.
-Crosstown High is a school where students feel safe, not just from bullying and crime, but from anything that keeps them from exploring their ideas, their identities, and the world around them.
+The design team was inspired by listening to the thoughts, feelings, and ideas of more than 200 Memphis young people who explained that they felt undervalued and unheard.
+Crosstown High is a school where students feel safe, not just from bullying and crime, but from anything else that prevents them from exploring their ideas, their identities, and the world around them.
 At Crosstown High, students take an active role in creating their own culture and community.
-In addition to choices related to academic projects, students can select “flex classes” that give them time to explore or cultivate interests like film-making and podcasting in elective classes, and use their acquired skills to demonstrate their learning through projects in core subject classes.
+In addition to having many choices related to academic projects, students develop their interests and passions like film-making and podcasting in elective classes, and use their acquired skills to demonstrate their learning through projects in core subject classes.

 Hi, I'm Lucy.